 Read our Sony A6400 review.

 Yes, another Fujifilm camera, but it’s not just to make up the numbers.
-For its size and price, the X-T30 may be an even better option than the flagship X-T3 for novice photographers.
+For its size and price, the X-T30 is a great alternative to the more expensive X-T3 and X-Pro3.
 It weighs just 13.5 ounces (without a lens), making it easier to carry with you — and that’s a very important consideration for street photography.

 But it isn’t just its size that makes this camera so intriguing.
-It comes with the same sensor, processor, and autofocus system as its bigger sibling, the X-T3.
-You lose features such as weather sealing and the higher-resolution viewfinder, but these are things you can likely make do without.
-It does also lack some of the physical control dials of the X-T3, which is a deal-breaker for some, but will hardly be noticed by others.
+It comes with the same sensor, processor, and autofocus system as the X-T3/X-Pro3.
+You lose features such as weather sealing and the higher-resolution viewfinder, but these are things many photographers can make do without.
+It does also lack some of the physical control dials of the larger Fujis, which is a deal-breaker for some, but will hardly be noticed by others.

 The best part of the X-T30 is that you’re getting professional-level image quality and performance for under a grand.
 Even if you can afford a more expensive camera, don’t forget the importance of a good lens — opting for the X-T30 means you can save more of your budget for the glass.

 - The Fujifilm X100V is loaded with tech it doesn’t need — and that makes it great